-Expert Fittings for Scleral Contacts in Moorestown, Voorhees, Deptford, and Cherry Hill, NJ
+Expert Fittings for Scleral Contacts in Moorestown, Marlton, Deptford, and Cherry Hill, NJ

 In the past, patients with keratoconus and other corneal irregularities were not able to wear contact lenses.
 However, that’s no longer the case.
 The development of advanced contact lenses materials and engineering led to the development of many comfortable and effective specialty contacts, especially for hard-to-fit vision conditions.

 We regularly fit our patients who have corneal disorders with scleral contacts in Cherry Hill, Deptford Township, Moorestown, and Cherry Hill, NJ.
 At Advanced Vision Consultants, we are pleased to provide precise, high-tech fittings for scleral lenses in all four of our optometry practice locations.

 What are scleral lenses?

 Scleral contact lenses are rigid gas permeable lenses that have an extra-wide diameter.
 They vault entirely over your cornea and rest on the whites of your eye (called the sclera).
 Scleral lenses thereby cover the irregular corneal surface with a smoothly rounded optical surface, enabling you to see clearly – even if you have keratoconus.